KonstantinData/A2A-research-workflow/README.md

 ## Workflow Description

-1. Poll Google Calendar and Contacts for new entries containing trigger words.
+1. Poll Google Calendar for new entries containing trigger words.
 2. Normalize each trigger with its creator e‑mail and source.
 3. Run duplicate checks in HubSpot.
 4. Execute research agents and classify results.